A pharmacist helping a customer in a pharmacy

 The pharmacy industry is highly regulated.
 In addition to federal requirements, each state requires that pharmacies are licensed before they can legally operate.

-Regulations help ensure that pharmacies are not dispensing outdated drugs, drugs that contain dangerous components, drugs manufactured in sub-standard facilities, and so on.
+Regulations help ensure that pharmacies are not dispensing outdated drugs, drugs that contain dangerous components, drugs manufactured in substandard facilities, and so on.
+A pharmacy must first obtain the correct licenses and registrations before it can dispense drugs and devices.

-In this article, we explore general state requirements when it comes to pharmacy business licenses, the application process, and related business licenses and permits.
+In this article, we explore general state requirements when it comes to licensing for pharmacy businesses, the application process, and related business licenses and permits.

 Pharmacy business license requirements smart chart image